deis/deis/client/README.rst

 Free, transparent and easily customized.
-Join the open-source PaaS and DevOps community by using Deis and complimentary projects like Docker, Chef and Heroku Buildpacks.
+Join the open-source PaaS and DevOps community by using Deis and complimentary projects like Docker, CoreOS and Heroku Buildpacks.

 Get Started